researchart/rose6icse/submissions/available/deepimportance/README.md

 guide the engineering of more robust DL systems.

 ### Repository
-This repository include details about the artifact corresponding to our Our implementation is publicly available in [DeepImportance repository](https://github.com/DeepImportance/deepimportance_code_release).
+This repository includes details about the artifact corresponding to implementation of DeepImportance.
+Our implementation is publicly available in [DeepImportance repository](https://github.com/DeepImportance/deepimportance_code_release).
 This artifact allows reproducing the experimental results presented in the paper.
-Below we describe how to reproduce results:
+Below we describe how to reproduce results.
+Before going further, first, check installation page (i.e. INSTALL.md).

+### Reproducing Results
 #### RQ 1